 Semrush costs from $99.95/month (paid annually) and offers a 7-day free trial.

-7. Moz – SEO software that tracks keyword performance of your website & performs content audits
+7. Moz – SEO software for keyword performance tracking

 Moz is a content analytics software and SEO tool used by Zillow, Trivago, Razorfish, Alaska, Aaron’s, and 99designs, to name a few.
 They offer site audits, rank tracking, backlink analysis, keyword research, competitor analysis on-page optimization, and custom content reports.